lexibank/grollemundbantu/README.md

 - Based on Philippson's other publications (the data is from him), JE32_Luyia could only be Masaaba, Isuxa, Logooli, or Saamia.
 Saamia [lsm] is the largest one and also the one the missionaries tried to use for standardisation so one might as well guess JE32_Luyia is Saamia [lsm].

+## Consonant Clusters

+The orthography profile is only an approximation.
+There remain quite a few cases where we could not decide what the pronunciation is, due to ambiguities.
+We left them in this form, but ask kindly to check upon this, when running any kind of analysis in which the phonetic transcriptions of this dataset are important.